 Theistic Evolution (TE) essentially holds that some extrinsic being, whom we refer to as God, was the cause of the big-bang.
 However, he created in a way that preloaded the system with everything it needed to arrive at the point that it is at today without requiring any further involvement on his part.
 Some forms of Theistic Evolution hold that God intervened one more or more times, particularly to initiate life, perhaps to create mankind, but that life, for the most part, evolved in the manner described by Naturalistic Evolution to the level of complexity we see today.

-Note that Theistic evolution has a personal God actively involved in creation; a slight variation wherein God is impersonal and uninvolved is known as Deistic evolution.
+Note that Theistic evolution has a personal God actively involved in creation; a slight variation wherein God is fully transcendent and uninvolved is known as Deistic evolution.
 This distinction is something of a fine point and not relevant to the overall philosophy.

 Theistic evolution suffers from the same practical problems as does naturalistic evolution, but it can circumvent the “singularity” problems (the inception of the universe, the inception of life, the existence of mind) by invoking God.
 However, it suffers from the same problems, though to a lessor degree, arising from needing to increase complexity and information within the system over time.